uphiago/pok3mon/README.md

    ```
 5. After a successful apply, Terraform will output the newly created resources (e.g., `security_group_id`, `instance_id`, `instance_public_ip`).
 Note these for reference.

+> **State backend**: Terraform state is stored in an S3 bucket (`pok3balde`) with locking/versioning via DynamoDB table `pok3balde‑tf‑lock`.

 --------------------------------------------------------------------------------
 ## 6. CI/CD Pipeline (GitHub Actions)

-A GitHub Actions workflow handles testing, building, publishing, and deploying the container.
+A GitHub Actions workflow handles linting, testing, building, publishing, and deploying the container.
 The main workflow can be found under [.github/workflows/deploy.yml](.github/workflows/deploy.yml), typically triggered on:

 - Push to the "main" branch
 - Pull requests